 Amidst a sharp rise in commodity investing, many have asked whether commodities nowadays move in sync with traditional financial assets.
 We provide evidence that challenges this idea.
-Using dynamic correlation and recursive cointegration techniques, we find that the relation between the prices of, and the returns on, investable commodity and U.S. equity indices has not changed significantly in the last fifteen years.
-We also find no evidence of a secular increase in co-movement between the returns on passive commodity- and equity-investments during periods of extreme returns.
+Using dynamic correlation and recursive cointegration techniques, we find that the relation between the prices of, and the returns on, investable commodity and equity indices has not changed significantly in the last fifteen years.
+First, correlations between daily, weekly or monthly returns on equity and commodity investments have remained low.
+Second, with the exception of the late 1990's, we find little statistical evidence of cointegration between equity and commodity prices - and none in the last eight years.
+Strikingly, the only period when a common long term factor drives both equity and commodity prices starts with the Asian crisis and ends shortly after Russia's default on its foreign debt.
+Finally, we find no evidence of a secular increase in co-movement between commodities and equities during periods of extreme daily or weekly returns.
+Our results have important implications for investors' ability to diversify portfolios and for risk-sharing amidst increased integration of asset markets.